ldbc/ldbc_spb_bm_1.0_deprecated/readme.txt

       Sample of a test.properties file can be found in the distribution jar file.

-  * Configure the benchmark driver
+  * Detailed configuration of the benchmark driver

       Edit file : test.properties, All configuration parameters are stored in properties file (test.properties).
 Most have default values that are ready to use, others however require updating.